projectcalico/calico/docs/GCE.md

 ```
 Note: we disable CoreOS updates for this demo to avoid interrupting the instructions.

-Then create the cluster with the following command ("calico-1 calico-2" is the list of nodes to create):
+Then create the cluster with the following command, where calico-1 and calico-2 are the names for the two nodes to create:
 ```
 gcloud compute instances create \
   calico-1 calico-2 \